Client-Specific-Equivalence-Checker/CC2/README.md

 - `--engine`: Choose a verification engine from CBMC, KLEE and SEAHORN (default: CBMC).
 - `--unwind`: The number of loop unwinding for CBMC, and the number of paths to be explored for KLEE (default: 100).
 - `--BMC-incremental`: Enable BMC to incrementally detect program bound until reaching unwind limit (default True).
-- `--hybrid-solving`: Use a combination of verification engines(default False).
+- `--hybrid-solving`se a combination of verification engines(default False).
 - `--concurrent`: Enable concurrent verification(default False).

 ## Examples: